tokuhirom/avans/README.md

    * You need to implement avans-tinyvalidator on your controller class
  * Removed `ControllerBase#GET_PARAMETER` method.
    * Use `@ParamProcessor` method instead.
+ * Added JsonParamReader interface and JacksonJsonParamReader.
+   * It ignores unknown parameters by default.
+   * It throws IOException

 ## LICENSE